Svalorzen/CppCopyProposal/README.md

 users, since they may not know correctly how to duplicate an interface and how to forward parameters to the old interface correctly.

-The new code also must be maintained in case the old interface changes.
+The wrapping code also must be updated in case the old interface changes, which adds to the maintenance burden.

 ### Copying the Base Class ###